 Wine, Baltimore, France, Uncle Sam

-The records of the early phase of the Wine and Food Society of Baltimore, still going strong, have been lodged with the Enoch Pratt – a fine resource for gastronomic researchers.
-A list of the dinners and tastings held by the Society since inception can be perused online for example.
-Intelligent and creative it is especially given the period covered.
+The early records of the Wine and Food Society of Baltimore, which still goes strong, are lodged with the Enoch Pratt – a fine resource for gastronomic researchers.
+A list of the dinners and tastings held by the Society since inception may be reviewed online.
+Intelligent and creative they are especially given the periods covered.
 Wines from a wide range of countries or regions were tasted.

-We are pained (a little) to record that the long list of events (see pp 17-22) appears not to contain a single beer tasting.
-What a pity considering the lengthy and variegated beer and brewing culture of Baltimore.
-Was it an upstairs-downstairs thing, or just the happenstance that attends any endeavour of this type?
+Still, the list of Baltimore events (see pp 17-22) appears not to reflect a beer tasting.
+A pity considering the lengthy and variegated beer and brewing culture of Baltimore.
+Was it an upstairs-downstairs thing, or the happenstance that attends any endeavour of this type?
 I cannot say.

 Note re image: The image above was extracted from the original, digitized menu linked in the text.
 All intellectual property in the source belongs solely to its lawful owner or authorized user, as applicable.
 Image is used for educational and historical purposes.
 All feedback welcomed.